 The benefit of this function is that, should a single data point skew the mathematical average, the percentile-based mean won't be affected, thus reducing the number of false positives (alert noise).

 To enable the usage of the percentile-based mean on your Alert Profiles, either edit existing alert Profiles or create new Alert Profiles and check the newly available percentile-based mean metric option, as seen in the screenshot below:

-This options is available once you switch the percentile-based means calculation "ON" and choose one of the following alert types from the dropdown menu: PING: RTT, DNS: Lookup Time or HTTP: Response Time.
+This option is available once you switch the percentile-based means calculation "ON" and choose one of the following alert types from the dropdown menu: PING: RTT, DNS: Lookup Time, or HTTP: Response Time.